top of page

 How Does Funding Work?

-We are in-network with Medicaid Heritage (United, Wellcare, Total Care), as well as most private insurances.
+We are in-network with Medicaid Heritage (United, Molina, Total Care), as well as most private insurances.
 Hours recommended are based off research, previous ABA, age, diagnosis criteria, and our assessments.

 bottom of page